codefresh-io/docs.codefresh.io/_posts/2024-07-29-july-release-notes.md

 ##### GitOps
 * Annotations added during a build run or via CLI not displayed in the Summary tab of the Images dashboard.
-* Secret store integrations broken after upgrade to Helm version 6.3.37.
-(Zhenya 24332)
+* Secrets store integration breaks after upgrading `dind` to version 26.1.4-1.28.7.
 * Current Release not displayed for multi-sourced apps.
 * Sync statuses for applications within ApplicationSets not correctly displayed in Codefresh UI.
 * Unresponsive **Close** button in Rollout drawer.